Tag Archives: friendship

 As we lumbered neck-and-neck around the final turn, one lone, loud voice suddenly called out support for me.
 “You can beat him, Steve!
 Come on!
 You can beat him!”
 I looked up and saw Domenic cheering me on from the sidelines.
 His encouragement meant more to me than I can express.

-No, I didn’t win the race, but I did finish just a few steps ahead of Bill.
-It was my Rocky moment.
+No, I didn’t win the race, but I did finish a few strides ahead of Bill.
+And what had been, just moments before, a source of deep embarrassment for me became a Rocky-like moment instead — after I caught my breath.
 Domenic smiled and nodded.

 —–